juliajoo/closedcv/README.md

-# closedcv
+# Not OpenCV but ClosedCV

-Code conjecturing dystopian usage of opencv
+Code conjecturing a dystopian usage of computer vision in the context of the Smart City

+By Jooyoung